STARCHITECT001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of the file
+display the contents of two files